Weak Identification with Bounds in a Class of Minimum Distance Models: Identification-Robust Inference

-\textbf{4.7.} The role of $\alpha_c$ and $\alpha_\Psi$ is to capture the finite-sample probability that the sets $\hat\Pi$, $\hat\Psi$, or $\hat\Psi^r$ do not contain/cover $\pi_\ast$, $\Psi$, or $\Psi^r$, respectively.
-It is often possible to make these values zero by growing the sets as the sample size increases.
-This leads to less conservative inference asymptotically, but may not accurately represent the uncertainty from the estimation of these parameters in finite sample.
-We cover this possibility in the theoretical results of this paper (by not requiring $\alpha_c$ or $\alpha_{\Psi}$ to be positive), but in the simulations and the empirical application we use $\alpha_c=\alpha_\Psi=\alpha/10$ in case W1 and $\alpha_c=2\alpha_\Psi=\alpha/5$ in case W2.
+\textbf{4.14.} In Assumption \ref{AssumptionFSef}, $\alpha_\Psi$ captures the finite-sample probability that $\hat\Psi$ or $\hat\Psi^r$ do not approximate $\Psi$ or $\Psi^r$.
+As for $\alpha_c$, it is possible to satisfy Assumption \ref{AssumptionFSef} with $\alpha_\Psi=0$ by increasing the critical value used to construct $\hat\Psi$ and $\hat\Psi^r$.
+This leads to less conservative inference asymptotically but may not accurately represent the uncertainty from the approximation of $\Psi$ and $\Psi^r$ in finite sample.
+In the examples and application, we take $\alpha_\Psi=\alpha/10$, following the recommendation in \cite{RomanoShaikhWolf2014}.